-uORFs in this large set were classified as active, according to similarity to uORFs occupied in ribosome profiling experiments.
-This classification was accomplished using a Naïve-Bayes classifier, trained on 86 uORF attributes.
-We validated our predicted uORFs using a cross-validation method, where two ribosome profiling experiments are used to predict the uORFs translated in a third experiment.
-We also validated our predictions, by examining how individual genotype altering uORF sequence, affects parameters related to gene level control of translation by uORFs: protein level from the downstream gene, and ribosome occupancy.
+uORFs in this large set were classified as active according to similarity to uORFs occupied in ribosome profiling experiments.
+This classification was accomplished using a Naïve-Bayes classifier, trained on 89 uORF attributes.
+We validated our predicted uORFs using a cross-validation method where two ribosome profiling experiments are used to predict the uORFs translated in a third experiment.
+We also validated our predictions by examining how [[PDM to MG: simplifying + clarifying language]] gene expression and ribosome activity varies in response to genetic variants that alter uORFs. individual genotype altering uORF sequence affects parameters related to gene level control of translation by uORFs: protein level from the downstream gene, and ribosome occupancy.

 The 1000 Genomes Project's database of human variation (37) and the NHGRI-EBI GWAS catalog (38) were used to provide a baseline for the functional consequence of our predicted active uORFs.
-The predictions we generate are also used to measure the functional impact of somatic mutations affecting uORFs, in tissue-matched tumor samples (39).
+The predictions we generated were also used to measure the functional impact of somatic mutations affecting uORFs, in tissue-matched tumor samples (39).

-We provide a resource of predicted active uORFs, for other scientists to use in their effort to understand uORF function in health and disease.
+We provide a resource of predicted active uORFs for other scientists to use in their effort to understand uORF function in health and disease.